Jai Chiranjeeva: Plot

 Sathya is a rough but kind man living in Amalapuram with his niece Lavanya, mother, sister, and brother-in-law.
 Sathya and Lavanya share a special bond and are the best of friends.
-Lavanya's mother, worried about Lavanya turning into an illiterate like his uncle, talks about admitting her to a convent school.
+Lavanya's mother, worried that Lavanya will become illiterate like her uncle, talks about admitting her to a convent school.
 Sathya, initially reluctant, agrees after talking to Lavanya.
 One day, after getting admitted to a school and roaming out with her family, Lavanya falls off a swing in a park and dies before getting to the hospital.
-The doctor, who tried to treat her later discovered this.
-Asghar suddenly appears and tells him that she's hit by a bullet, revealing that his boss (Pasupathi) wanted to kill a dog instead (since he wanted to test his weapon), but the child became the target, bribes him with 5 lakh rupees for not telling the truth (or else he would've been killed) and acting for an operation, which was a ruse by Asghar.
-After the doctor then tells he couldn't save her, Sathya, along with the rest of her family, mourns for her death.
+The doctor, who tried to treat her later, discovered this.
+Asghar suddenly appears and tells him that she was hit by a bullet, revealing that his boss (Pasupathi) wanted to kill a dog instead (since he wanted to test his weapon), but the child became the target.
+Pasuapathi bribes him with 5 lakh rupees for not telling the truth (or else he would have been killed) and acting for an operation, which was a ruse by Asghar.
+After the doctor says he could not save her, Sathya, along with the rest of her family, mourns her death.

-10 months after the demise of Lavanya, the family members, except Sathya, had moved on, they meet Sai and his daughter, who is now bald-shaven, is revealed to have been operated for a critical condition.
-After Sathya's mother tells her that Lavanya didn't have her head shaven, Sai even tells that someone might have bluffed them, because of which Sathya later sets out to seek revenge, also asking the doctor about the cause of Lavanya's death, the doctor eventually reveals everything to him (indicating why he took an appointment as a ruse and threatened him).
+10 months after Lavanya's death, the family members, except Sathya, had moved on.
+They met Sai and his daughter, who is now bald-shaven and is revealed to have been operated on for a critical condition.
+After Sathya's mother tells her that Lavanya did not have her head shaven, Sai even tells that someone might have bluffed them, because of which Sathya later sets out to seek revenge, also asking the doctor about the cause of Lavanya's death.
+The doctor eventually reveals everything to him (indicating why he took an appointment as a ruse and threatened him).